ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 Thus if no case applies, then the terms are not equal.
 So, $t_1+t_2$ will never be equal to $t_1'-t_2'$.

-(TODO:  what about the Num case for extensionality?  is it implicit?)

-(TODO:  consider clarifying the difference between the "+" symbol in the AST and its interpretation in the eval inference rule)
 ## Definitions

 Lots of definitions to get us started: